Opciones:

 He never neglets his garden.

-The first example merely states an action that has never
+The first example merely states an action that has never happened.
+The second, however, indicates a habit.

-a I never (be) to a police station. (= This is my first
+a I never (be) to a police station. (= This is my first visit to a police station.)

 b “She never (eat) garlic.
 She thinks it smells horrible.”

-“Garlic tastes great.
-Tell her it’s worth a try.
-I’m sure
+"Garlic tastes great.
+Tell her it's worth a try.
+I'm sure she'll love it."

-c ‘I never (drink) beer.’
+c "I never (drink) beer."

-‘Would you like a sip to try it?’
+"Would you like a sip to try it?"

 d I never (drink) gin.
-I tried it last year, but didn’t agree
+I tried it last year, but didn't agree with me.

 e I never (poke) fun at people.
 I think it’s very impolite.